 CBD is a cannabinoid found in the marijuana plant which is not psychoactive, but has many medicinal benefits that help relieve pain, inflammation, seizures, anxiety, etc.

-The initial percentages that were listed on the menu were the highest end of the range in terms of the cannabinoid content in each medical product.
-The most prominent cannabinoids are THC and CBD.
-However, each specific batch of medicine will have a differing precise level of cannabinoids based on the value that is tested.
-That precise amount is what shows up on the label, which is often different from the highest end of the range that was listed on the menu.
+Please note: each specific batch of medicine will have a differing precise level of cannabinoids based on the value that is tested.
+That precise amount from each tested batch is what shows up on the label of the product, and this can be slightly different from the numbers that are listed on the menu.

 Different strains of cannabis have unique oils.
 These oils are called terpenes and they each have their own distinctive smell like pine, berry, mint, or citrus.
 Terpenes are also believed to have different effects on the body.
 Limonene, for example, is known to elevate mood, while myrcene causes sleepiness.